Collymore offers Southend help for free

 "If I can deliver Southend United what I promise tomorrow, Monday, Friday and then in two or three or six months' time and the club are in a healthy position, then we'll sit down and talk about a longer-term involvement."

-Collymore's 15 goals in 30 appearances for the Shrimpers earned him a big money move to Nottingham Forest and then to Liverpool in 1995, but he said his season at the Essex club was among his career's 'most life-affirming times'.
+Collymore's 15 goals in 30 appearances for the Shrimpers earned him a £2.25m transfer to Nottingham Forest, from where he moved to Liverpool in 1995 as he became one of the Premier League's leading strikers - but he said his season at the Essex club was among his career's "most life-affirming times".

 "I know what it's like to wear that shirt with pride, to play at Roots Hall with pride and what I'm seeing now is the slow death of a football club," he added.